Security Tips

 • Telemarketing or mail fraud.
 Scammers also use the phone to sell seniors goods that either never arrive or are worthless junk.

 • Getting unauthorized access to funds.
-In “Sweetheart Scams,” alleged suitors woo older people, convincing them that love and care are their motivations for being included on bank accounts or property deeds; the suitors usually disappear along with the property.
+In “Romance Scams,” alleged suitors woo older people, convincing them that love and care are their motivations for being included on bank accounts or property deeds; the suitors usually disappear along with the property.

 • Charging excessive amounts of money.
 Smooth‐talking scammers first convince seniors that they need some goods or services, and then seriously overcharge them, often hiding the high cost in extravagant schemes involving interest and installment payments.
 This tactic is often used for products that many older people might find essential to their quality of life, such as hearing aids and safety alert devices.